 You can make delicious pastry shells or pie toppings with this Swiss Meringue recipe!

-I wrote a little bit about Swiss Meringue in my types of meringues post.
+I wrote a little bit about Swiss Meringue in my types of meringue post.
 Let’s remember what Swiss Meringue is.

 What is Swiss Meringue?

 It is very simple.
 If you don’t have a temperature that’s ok.
-After you whisk the egg whites and sugar over bain marie, rub the mixture between your fingers: the sugar will be fully dissolved and the mixure will be hot.
+After you whisk the egg whites and sugar over bain-marie, rub the mixture between your fingers: the sugar will be fully dissolved and the mixture will be hot.